Actress and presenter Lynda Bellingham died yesterday in her husband Michael's arms, her agent has said.

 She was born in Canada before moving to Buckinghamshire at a young age and studying drama in London

-Lynda also took part in the 2009 series of Strictly Come DancingLynda pictured, left, in 1976 when she appeared in 'Yus My Dear'
+(pictured, left, in 1976 when she appeared in 'Yus My Dear') also took

 Lynda was born in Montreal on May 31, 1948 but she grew up near Aylesbury in Buckinghamshire.